-About the program: The Master of Arts in Arts Administration offers students an opportunity to earn a University of Michigan Degree granted by the highly prestigious Rackham Graduate School.
-Offered on the University of Michigan-Flint campus, this graduate degree trains you to be an arts professional, to work with the best and brightest in community, commercial, and non-profit arts organizations, in either the performing arts or the visual arts.
+About the program: The Master of Arts in Arts Administration offers trains you to be an arts professional, to work with the best and brightest in community, commercial, and non-profit arts organizations, in either the performing arts or the visual arts.
 Graduates of this degree go on to careers that are meaningful and fulfilling, becoming integral members of administrative teams in the art world.

 Length: The program is designed as a 2-year full-time program.
 However, students may complete the program part-time (i.e. in 4 years) with completion dates being flexible and guided by their academic advisors.
 Courses vary in format but include some that are in-person, online, in mixed-mode, in the evenings, or in self-directed formats (such as directed research and internships).

 Curriculum Tracks: Students choose between a museum track, for those wishing to work in the visual arts, and a performing arts track, for those seeking a career in the performing arts world of music and theatre.
 Students with an interest in both areas should consult with the program Director and academic advisors in each area to find the best fit.

-The Advantage of Study in Flint: The city of Flint’s rich and diverse arts community is an invaluable source of inspiration, information, and ideas.
+The City of Flint Advantage: The city of Flint’s rich and diverse arts community is an invaluable source of inspiration, information, and ideas.
 UM-Flint’s longstanding relationship with such community partners as the Flint Institute of Arts, Flint Institute of Music, Sloan Museum, and others provides our students with endless opportunities to explore new possibilities.
 Also, as part of the world renowned University of Michigan system, UM-Flint can tap additional resources, expertise, and contacts at our sister campuses in Dearborn and Ann Arbor to assist our students, their research, and other initiatives.